day8/re-frame/docs/The-re-frame-logo.md

 homage to Frank Lloyd Wright's architectural masterpiece, the Guggenheim Museum.
 Which is surely a classic case of premature abstraction and over-engineering.
 Their theory, not the Guggenheim.
-They sometimes indent by 5 spaces - beacuse "art" - and need ultrawide monitors for yaml.
+They sometimes indent by 5 spaces - because "art" - and need ultrawide monitors for yaml.

 ![](images/logo/Guggenheim.jpg)